realXtend/doc/arch_article/presapp.rst

 We could do this with just a 2D widget, but let's do it in a 3D scene as the idea is to illustrate the extensibility there.

 So, let's add a new entity called "presentation".
-Entities are just identities which aggregate components.
-For this simple technique, showing web pages, we need a few basic ones: Placeable to have something in the scene, Mesh to have geometry (e.g. a plane) on which to show the slides, and WebView to render html from URLs.
+For showing web pages, we need a few basic components: Placeable to have something in the scene, Mesh to have geometry (e.g. a plane) on which to show the slides, and WebView to render html from URLs.
 And two additional ones for our custom functionality: a DynamicComponent to hold and sync our custom data, and Script to implement the custom UI handling and presentation controls.
 As data we need a list or URLs and an index number for the current position.
 This custom data becomes part of the scene data and is automatically stored and synchronized among the participants.
 The Script component is a reference to Javascript or Python code which implements all the logic.

 To handle the user input, we have two options: either handle input events and modify the state correspondingly directly in the client